tldr-pages/tldr/pages/linux/rtcwake.md

 `sudo rtc -m disable`

-- Run a test (CTRL-C to abort) in which the computer is waked at a given time:
+- Perform a dry run to wakup the computer at a given time.
+(Press Ctrl + C to abort):

 `sudo rtcwake -m on --date {{hh:ss}}`